Are you looking to do the 3 2 1 method for fall off the bone ribs?

 They’re so tender that they may fall apart.

-Use a sauce brush to apply the BBQ sauce after placing the ribs on the smoker rack.
+Use a sauce brush to apply the BBQ sauce after placing the pork ribs on the smoker rack.
 Apply a generous amount of sauce to make it tastier.

 Now, we wait for the final hour by the smoker or grill.
 Get your sides ready because it’s almost chow time!

-Final Thoughts On The 321 Method For Smoking Ribs
+Final Thoughts On Smoked Ribs

 It’s not only easy but has tasty end results every time.